 I’m starting to get the hang of this wedding thing, I think.

 Cassie is one of my oldest and bestest friends.
 Although there was a lapse during our childhood after I moved across town, we reconnected at the end of high school.
 Ironically, I’ve had no problem keeping in touch with her across the vaster distances between here and Ottawa, where she did an undergrad and now slaves away at grad school.
 I don’t envy her!

-	I don’t know Chris, Cassie’s husband, very well.
-He’s from Sudbury but also went to school in Ottawa.
-But he seems like good people.
+I don’t know Marian, Cassie’s partner, very well.
+She’s from Sudbury but also went to school in Ottawa.
+But she seems like good people.
 So I was excited when Cassie told me they were getting married and when they set a date.
 In typical Cassie fashion, she apologized when she asked me to be part of her bridal party, as if it were a great imposition.
 And I suppose that in some weddings this is the case—there are expenses, expectations of time and effort—but I knew that wasn’t going to be a problem here.
 Cassie was no bridezilla.
 Her wedding was a perfect blending of traditional and modern, guided by convention but never bound by it.
-Case in point: the bridal party comprised three men and Cassie’s sister, Carly, and the groom’s party comprised two men and two women.
+Case in point: the bridal party comprised one man, myself, and Cassie’s sister, Carly, and Marian’s party comprised two men and two women.
 Also I got to wear a bow-tie instead of that noose people call a “tie.”
 This was a win–win.